Energy efficiency in municipalities II

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agencies: Ministry for Regional Development, Building and Housing and Communal Services of Ukraine (Minregion)
+Lead executing agencies: Ministry for Communities and Territories Development of Ukraine

 Overall term: 2017 to 2020